bigdata-ufsc/MASTERMovelets/README.md

 # MASTERMovelets Optimizations

-This is a project with the MASTERMovelets implementation, with three options of optimizations.
+This is a project with the MASTERMovelets(ferrero-2019) implementation, with three options of optimizations(silva-2019).

     MASTERMovelet-Log: limiting the movelets size to the ln size of the trajectory